-This year, eftpos donated many dozens of eftpos gift cards to Camp Quality that were left over from our eftpos Online trial.
+Last year, eftpos donated many dozens of eftpos gift cards to Camp Quality that were left over from our eftpos Online trial.
 The cards will be used to cheer up kids and families all over the country.

 Biggest Morning Tea

 eftpos staff bake up a storm for Australia’s Biggest Morning Tea each year, raising money for Cancer Council Australia.

 For the past few years, eftpos has entered a team in the Oxfam Trailwalker, raising funds for people living in poverty.
 Oxfam Trailwalker is one of the most inspiring team challenges in the world.
 The team journeys through 100km of bush trail within 48 hours.